Learning Bilinear Models of Actuated Koopman Generators from Partially-Observed Trajectories: EM algorithm for learning Koopman generator approximations

-A key feature of the evidence lower bound given by \cref{eqn:ELBO} for our model \cref{eqn:main_HMM} is that maximization over the parameters $\mathcal{P}$ has an explicit solution that we state in Theorem~\ref{thm:maximization_step}. \begin{theorem}[Maximization step] Assume that the log likelihood function $\mathcal{P}\mapsto L(\mathcal{P})$ in \cref{eqn:log_lik} is bounded from above.
-Let the mean and joint covariance of the fixed inference distributions $Q^{(m)}$, $m=1,\ldots,M$ be denoted by
+A key feature of the evidence lower bound given by \cref{eqn:ELBO} for our model \cref{eqn:main_HMM} is that maximization over the parameters $\mathcal{P}$ has an explicit solution.
+Specifically, we maximize a regularized log likelihood function and evidence lower bound